 While public schools widely use traditional grading scales like letter grades and percentages, many educators are exploring how alternative systems can provide a more holistic approach to evaluate student performance.

-Key Takeaways from Grading Scale Comparisons
+✅ Key Takeaways from State-by-State Grading Comparisons

 FAQs on Grading Scale